 Corporate risk management is an essential component of the Internal Control System, and the Corporate Governance Code for Listed Companies assigns specific responsibilities in this respect.
 The Enterprise Risk Management (ERM) model of Iren Group defines the methodological approach for the integrated management of the risks, which are broken down into the following phases:

-Risk governance is a pivotal tool in sustainability governance Each process stage is performed in accordance with standards and references defined at Group level.
+Each process stage is performed in accordance with standards and references defined at Group level.